slbailey/retrowaves/tower/docs/contracts/NEW_TOWER_RUNTIME_CONTRACT.md

 - `station_starting_up` **MUST** be sent exactly once when Station starts up
 - `station_shutting_down` **MUST** be sent exactly once when Station shuts down
 - `new_song` **MUST** be sent every time a new song MP3 starts playing
+  - `new_song` events **MUST** include MP3 metadata (title, artist, duration) in the event content
+  - This metadata **MUST** be collected during the DJ THINK phase and stored with the intent
+  - Metadata is retrieved from the intent when the event is created during DO phase
 - `dj_talking` **MUST** be sent when DJ starts talking, but only once even if multiple talking MP3 files are strung together
 - Station **MUST NOT** send multiple `station_starting_up` or `station_shutting_down` events
 - Station **MUST** track whether lifecycle events have been sent to prevent duplicates